A. Physical dimension

 D. Battery chemistry

 The battery is composed of solid-state thin films.
 There is no liquid in the package.
-The electrolyte is Lithium Phosphorus Oxynitride (LiPON) developed by Oak Ridge National Laboratories (ORNL).
-Front Edge Technology has a licensing agreement established with ORNL.
+The electrolyte is Lithium Phosphorus Oxynitride (LiPON) originally developed by Oak Ridge National Laboratory (ORNL).
 Cathode material is LiCoO2, and the anode is Lithium.

 E. Electrical characteristics